-Source: Primer: Research Data Management by the Portage Training Expert Group, 2019.(CC-BY)
+(adapted from: Primer: Research Data Management, Portage Training Expert Group, 2019)

-Quoted from: Primer: Research Data Management by the Portage Training Expert Group, 2019.
-(CC-BY)
+(adapted from Primer: Research Data Management, Portage Training Expert Group, 2019)

-The following video from the UK Data Archive describes typical data management activities that take place at each stage of the research process.
+The following video from the UK Data Service describes typical data management activities that take place at each stage of the research process.
 (Note: There is no audio in this video.)

-Research data management refers to the storage, access and preservation of data produced from a given investigation.
-RDM practices cover the entire lifecycle of the data, from planning the investigation to conducting it, and from backing up data as it is created and used, to long term preservation of data deliverables after the research investigation has concluded.
-Specific activities and issues that fall within the category of RDM include:
+Research data management refers to the storage, access and preservation of data produced from a given research project.
+RDM practices cover the entire data lifecycle: from planning the project through conducting it and disseminating the results; from collecting the data to analysing, cleaning, sharing, and preserving or destroying it after the project has concluded.

-RDM is an integral component of the research process which benefits both researchers and society.
+RDM is an integral component of the research process which benefits researchers, the research community, and society at large.

 For researchers, good research data management: